imgremlin/BIGTARGET/README.md

-# BIGTARGET Hackathon by LENTA and Microsoft
+# BIGTARGET

 ## Overview
+* BIGTARGET Hackathon by LENTA and Microsoft
 * Task: Improve the effectiveness of SMS targeting, Uplift Modeling
 * Date: July 2020